RaulDiodiu/rap-handson-travel-docs/installation/Installation.md

 Click on the *hamburger menu* in the top left corner and select *Terminal* > *New Terminal...*.
 Type `cf login --sso` into the opened editor and confirm via *Enter*.
 Paste the API endpoint `https://api.cf.eu10-004.hana.ondemand.com` and confirm via Enter.
 You'll get a link in order to retrieve a temporary passcode for logging in - open this URL from the BAS Terminal via `Ctrl + Click` and enter `ahg2zqgbd-platform` as origin key, click the second button.
 You will get a passcode afterwards (but might have to login again with user and password).

 Copy this passcode, paste it back into the BAS Terminal and click `Enter`.
 You won't see that the passcode was pasted, the input field will remain empty.
-Just be confident of yourself and press `Enter` anyways!
+Just be confident of yourself and press `Enter` anyway!
 You should get a green *OK* message in the Terminal and are finally good to go.

 Basically, everything is ready now - congratulations!
 **We're looking forward to seeing you on March 31st :)**